shubham-gupta-2717/LibraryManagement/README.md

 # Library Management System

 A Flask-based Library Management System integrated with Oracle Database.
 It allows managing books, members, borrowing, returning, and deleting records.
-The project features a Bootstrap-based responsive UI with confirmation modals for critical actions.
+The project features a Bootstrap-based responsive UI with confirmation modals for critical actions.The frontend of the whole project is made using ChatGpt.

 ---